near/NEPs/0000-access-keys.md

 - Access keys storage rent should be accounted and paid from the account directly without affecting the allowance.
 - Access keys allowance can exceed the account balance.
 - To validate a transaction signed with the AccessKey, we need to first validate the signature, then fetch the Account and the AccessKey, validate that we have enough funds and verify permissions.
-- Account creation should now create a full permission access keys with MAX allowance, instead of public keys within the account.
+- Account creation should now create a full access permission access key, instead of public keys within the account.
 - SwapKey transaction should just replace the old access key with the given new access key.

 ### Technical changes